endymonium/NeedToKnow/readme.txt

 2.8.6
 - Improved: Blinking bars try to be a little smarter about when to blink and when to just be hidden.
 Especially the case of debuff bars blinking when no target.
 - Improved: Weapon imbue names now capture (I hope) the full name from the tooltip to compare against.
-The name to watch for (in the NTK config) is then regarded as a substring search.
-So you could configure NTK to watch for Poison to catch all poisons.
+The name to watch for (in the TB config) is then regarded as a substring search.
+So you could configure TB to watch for Poison to catch all poisons.

 2.8.5
 - Added: Option to show a spell icon to the left of active bars